g4m3r0/GSL-Software-Docs/guide.md

 **Test and Scrape (Auto) Settings**
 |Function | Description
 --- | ---
-|Stop Test and Scrape (Auto) when found x workinig proxies.| Stop the autopilot when x amount of working proxies were found.
+|Stop Test and Scrape (Auto) when found x working proxies.| Stop the autopilot when x amount of working proxies was found.
 |Only add up/online proxies to the Proxy List.| Only add proxies that are up/online to the proxy list.

 **Duplicate Settings**